Ambirix Vaccine Description - 2022

-These vaccines are used to protect against the same diseases, but Twinrix is given as a three-dose schedule whereas Ambirix is given as 2 injections 6 to 12 months apart.
+These vaccines are used to protect against the same diseases, but Twinrix Adult is given as a three-dose schedule, whereas Ambirix is given as 2 injections 6 to 12 months apart.

 Protection against hepatitis B infections may not be obtained until after the second dose.

 Ambirix is a registered trademark of the GlaxoSmithKline Group of Companies.

 Ambirix is indicated in non-immune children and adolescents from 1 year up to and including 15 years of age for protection against hepatitis A and hepatitis B infection.

 Ambirix should be used only when there is a relatively low risk of hepatitis B infection during the vaccination course.

 It is recommended that Ambirix be administered in settings where completion of the two-dose vaccination course can be assured.
 A dose of 1.0 ml is recommended for subjects from 1 year up to and including 15 years of age.

 The standard primary course of vaccination consists of two doses, the first administered at the selected date and the second between 6 and 12 months after the first dose.

 The recommended schedule should be adhered to.
 Once initiated, the vaccination's primary course should be completed with the same vaccine.